My vehicle air-conditioning or heating system isn’t working properly. What should I do?

 Why should I use CoolCar?

 CoolCar Air-Conditioning Centres are air-conditioning and heating specialists.
 Our staff are highly trained and we use specialist equipment.
 A number of our centres are multiple award winners, including people’s choice awards for Best Auto Air-Conditioning Specialist.
+Our centres may belong to MTA and VASA (Automotive Airconditioning, Electrical and Cooling Technicians of Australasia).

 I just want my air-conditioning system re-gassed.
 How much will this cost?